Return to the Immigration History topic page.

 In 1996, Congress passed the Illegal Immigrant Reform and Immigrant Responsibility Act (IIRIRA).
 The act added to border controls by mandating the hiring of more Border Patrol and Immigration and Naturalization Service agents.
 Repercussions for entering the country illegally were increased and a border fence was planned for San Diego.
 An automated employment verification pilot program was created in the hopes of easing worksite enforcement.
 The Act also allowed state police officers to enforce immigration law using the 287(g) program.
 Although the IIRIRA boosted de jure enforcement, poor funding again hindered the actual enforcement of the laws.

-The terrorist attack on September 11, 2001 affected perspectives on many issues, including immigration.
+The terrorist attack on September 11, 2001 sharply affected the public’s perspective on immigration.
 A total of 20 foreign-born terrorists were involved, 19 of whom took part in the attack that caused 2,974 civilian deaths.
 The terrorists had entered the country on tourist or student visas.
-Four of them, however, had violated the terms of their visas and become illegal aliens.
+Four of them, however, had violated the terms of their visas and became illegal aliens.
 The attack exposed long-standing holes in our immigration system that included failures at visa processing, internal enforcement, and information sharing.

 In 2007, the Senate again attempted to pass amnesty legislation.
-The Comprehensive Immigration Reform Act of 2007, which would have given amnesty to a large majority of illegal entrants in the country, significantly increased legal immigration and increased enforcement.
+The Comprehensive Immigration Reform Act of 2007, which would have given a path to citizenship to the large majority of illegal entrants in the country, significantly increased legal immigration and increased enforcement.
 The act, which had bipartisan support in the Senate, was widely unpopular with the American public.
 As the result of unprecedented public pressure, the bill failed to pass a cloture vote, essentially killing it.